Huegoxaga/notes/networking/security.md

   - Forensic Tools can do one particular task or can be an all-in-one package that can perform a variety of functions.
 These tools can protect evidence from modification, recover deleted files, gather and summarize logs from the computer, and so forth
   - Digital forensics is an entire discipline of its own
   - Available tools are `The Sleuth Kit` (most popular), `Autopsy` (graphical environment for The Sleuth Kit), `Helix`, `Encase`

+## Authorization Protocols

+- Each of the following protocal can be used to authenticate a user from an identity provider
+- Each protocols supports various types of authorization flows
+  - A flow consists of a serial of steps involved for a user to be authenticated
+  - Different flows can be adapoted for different use case
+- Single-Sign On (SSO) happens when one login can access multiple different app, regradless which authorization method is implemented
+  - Similarly, there is a Single Logout (SLO) feature

+### SAML

+- SAML stands for `Security Assertion Markup Language`
+- The active version if `SAML 2.0`
+- It is an XML-based markup language
+- It is used to exchange authentication and authorization identities between security domains
+  - It allows members of the organization to sign into web apps or any other service providers (SPs) with the credentials from an existing identity provider (IDP) used by the organization
+  - SPs can connect to one or more IDPs through SAML
+- SAML login is a type of organization-specific logins (enterprise logins)
+- It enables SSO by using one or more SPs sharing one IDP or a fedration of IDPs
+- Compare to OAuth, SAML is more user based

+### OAuth

+- The `Open Authorization` (OAuth) authorization framework is a protocol that allows a user to grant a third-party web site or application access to the user's protected resources, without necessarily revealing their long-term credentials or even their identity
+- It works with OpenID Connect (OIDC) - an identity layer built on top of the OAuth 2.0 framework that verifies the identity of the end-user and to obtain basic user profile information in JWT token
+- `OAuth 2.0` is the active version
+- Auth0 generates access tokens for API authorization scenarios, in JSON web token (JWT) format
+- It enables Single-Sign On (SSO)
+- Compare to SAML, OAuth is more application based
+- OAuth has the following flows
+  - Authorization Code Flow
+  - Implicit Flow

+### LDAP

+- LDAP (Lightweight Directory Access Protocol) is an open and cross platform protocol used for directory services authentication
+  - It manages the access of on-premise devices
+- It is an internet protocol in the application layer